Justin Gaethje: Fighting style

 As a two-time Arizona State high school champion and an NCAA Division I All-American, Gaethje has some of the best wrestling credentials in the UFC's lightweight division.
-Despite his elite wrestling pedigree, he rarely looks for takedowns, instead preferring an entertaining stand-up fighting style.
+Despite his high-level wrestling pedigree, he rarely looks for takedowns, instead preferring an entertaining stand-up fighting style.
 He is well known for the knockout power in his punches, and his debilitating leg kicks.
-When asked after his loss to Poirier in 2018 why he did not use his wrestling in the bout, Gaethje said, "I’ve been wrestling my whole life.
+When asked after his loss to Poirier in 2018 why he did not use his wrestling in the bout, Gaethje said:

+I’ve been wrestling my whole life.
 I should’ve and could’ve took him down a couple of times, especially when I had him rocked just to steal a round or two.
 For some reason, my mind will not let me do it.
 I think I sold myself so hard on the fact that this is not wrestling.
 It gets you tired.
 If I’m going to get tired, I’d rather it be from fighting and not from wrestling.
 That’s the reason why I never wanted to wrestle.
 But I did so much cardio this camp that it would not have been a problem for me to turn it into a wrestling match, but I just can’t do it, it would not be fun for me."

 In a 2020 ESPN interview, Gaethje stated he realized after transitioning from wrestling to mixed martial arts that, while winning was still important, entertaining the fans could earn him more money.
-He said, "There can be guys out there who are 13–0 with 13 decisions, and they're not [even] getting paid $5,000 to fight because nobody is watching.
+He said: "There can be guys out there who are 13–0 with 13 decisions, and they're not [even] getting paid $5,000 to fight because nobody is watching.
 I've gotten opportunities on the biggest stages because of the way I fight.
 I've never not wanted to win a belt, but I wanted to make money, and the surest way to make money in this sport was to be exciting."
 According to Gaethje's coach Trevor Wittman, the back-to-back losses against Alvarez and Poirier caused Gaethje to change his mentality.
 Although he is still a pressure fighter, Wittman said that Gaethje now takes fewer risks and is more selective about when to trade punches.
-Wittman stated, "I asked him after those two losses, 'Is your purpose still to be the most exciting fighter in the world?'
+Wittman stated: "I asked him after those two losses, 'Is your purpose still to be the most exciting fighter in the world?'
 And he said, 'Not really, Coach.
 I want to be a UFC champion.'"